albuquerque53/gologging/README.md

 ## How to use

 To test you only need execute requests to `/isInt` passing the query param `value`. <br>
+To make things easly, I developed a simple script to execute HTTP requests to this API, so... <br>

-1. To run requests by your CLI, simply run
+1. To run requests from your CLI, simply run:

 ```sh
 sh ./request.sh <your-value-here>